 The terrace still carries its original name and date plaque, and has also acquired an 'Ivy Place' sign, which was originally the name of three cottages set back from the road, also leased by William Turner.
-Why and when the 'Ivy Place' sign was attached here on Hobart Terrace we cannot say, but it is probably re-located when the Ivy Place cottages were demolished.
+Why and when the 'Ivy Place' plate was attached here on Hobart Terrace we cannot say; probably when the old Ivy Place cottages were demolished.
 It was rescued by a Hobart Terrace resident (whose mother's name was Ivy), and erected in the location shown.

 We have marked this map (from an 1892-3 survey) to show the Turners' properties in the Cale Green area: (1) Tasmania Cottage; (2) Hobart Terrace; (3) Adswood Cottage; (4) Ivy Place; (5) Adswood Inn.
 The bowling green behind the Inn was not shown in older maps.

-Wood Street later became Lytham Street, to avoid confusion with another Wood Street elsewhere in the town.
+Wood Street had been re-named Lytham Street, to avoid confusion with another Wood Street elsewhere in the town.
 The street had several interesting old buildings on its west side, replaced by modern ones in the 1970s.
 The boundary between the townships of Stockport and Cheadle Bulkeley at that time ran north to south across this area, shown by the line of dots.
 Ivy Place and the nearby Adswood Inn, which pre-date William Turner's arrival on the scene, were in Cheadle Bulkeley; the 'Und' on the map tells us that part of the boundary was 'Undefined.'